Welcome to Presbyterian College!

 • Assigned prior to orientation (notification via PC email)

-• Typically interacts with you via email or phone
+• Typically interacts with you virtually or via email or phone

-• Helps you construct a course registration plan for the fall
+• Will help you construct a course registration plan for the upcoming semester

 • Must confirm via BannerWeb that you are allowed to register

-• May be an instructor of one of your fall courses
+• May be one of your course instructors

 • Can help with a variety of academic issues

-• Provides support during your transition to college life
+• Will provide support during your transition to college life

 • May change when you declare a major